Category Icon - Pansyer Agency Blog

 What font size should I use?

-Is it for a website?
-An Android app? iOS? iPad?
+is it for a website? an android app? iOS? iPad?

 If you’ve ever wished someone would just lay all the rules out in one place—this is that page.
 These are current (2024) best-practice font size guidelines covering iOS, Android / Material Design, and responsive web design.